k2shah/wadl/docs/tutorial.rst

     # assigning routes
     # routes can be assigned to bands either sequentially or sector
-    missionParams["assign"] = "sector ## other option is "sequence"
+    missionParams["assign"] = "sector" ## other option is "sequence"

 Offset Routes
 *************
-Offset the start and end of the route a certain amount from the home point, this make it easier to have muitple UAVs have the same home point
+Offset the start and end of the route a certain amount from the home point, this make it easier to have multiple UAVs have the same home point
 ::

     # offsets the takeoff location by this distance in m along the first segment